bcgsc/ntHits/README.md

 ntHits
 =
-ntHits is a method for identifying reapeats in high-throughput DNA sequencing data.
+ntHits is a method for identifying repeats in high-throughput DNA sequencing data.

 Compiling ntHits from GitHub
 ===========================